bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project4-vis.md

 ### Fastest code award

-We will have a tournament and prizes!
-Stay tuned.
+We will have prizes for the fastest code!
+Stay tuned for details.

 ### The Report